What is a hunting GPS?

 This unit was made for use in the outdoors and comes with a rubber design so that it withstands small droplets of water.
 It is also so rugged that it can tolerate dust, dirt, rain and moisture and can also be submerged in water for a depth of at least one metre for 3 minutes without losing any of its inherent capabilities.
 Its battery life is also an impressive 25 hours.

-The Garmin eTrex 20 is highly affordable and is the best hunting GPS in the under $200 category.
+The Garmin eTrex 20 is highly affordable and is the top hunting product in the under $200 category.
 If you want to save money on buying a GPS handheld device, you should go for this one as it will give you superlative performance at a decent price.
 It has an internal memory of 3.7 GB with an option to add on an SD card.

 It is highly compatible with innumerable aftermarket maps such as bird's eye HD maps, nautical maps and turn-by-turn direction maps.
 Though this model doesn't have a touch screen, yet you can navigate through all its screens using a joystick.
 It is easy to use, capable of redrawing maps with lightning speed and is versatile to be used anywhere for any adventure, even in the winter